hgmnz/flyinghopmachine/source/_posts/2015-06-14-what-in-the-world-is-that-off-flavor.markdown

-At this point I brewed a 2 gallon batch with the purpose of isolating the problem by chilling half of it with my plate chiller, and the othe half in an ice batch.
+At this point I brewed a 2 gallon batch with the purpose of isolating the problem by chilling half of it with my plate chiller, and the othe half in an ice bath.
 I made a simple Pale Ale with extract, used some hops I had lying around and pitched some dry yeast.
 The entire purpose was not to make great beer, but rather to see if the chiller, hoses or inline thermometer had anything to do with it.
+It produced drinkable beer nevertheless.

 {% img left http://i.imgur.com/4wo9ZYX.jpg %}

-Next up, I kegged my Rye IPA, and I was surprised and relieved that it didn't also have the off-flavor.
+Next up, I kegged my Rye IPA, and I was surprised and relieved that it didn't have the off-flavor too.
 This was one of those beers that went fast because it was so darn delicious!

 Confident in the fact that there was nothing wrong with my equipment at this point, I went on to brew my Rye Smoked Porter again.
 At this point, I had deep-cleaned all of my equipment, replaced suspect parts, and knew that it was clean of any bacteria.
-After all, the previous brew went just fine.
+After all, the previous Rye IPA brew went just fine, and so did the experiment extract batch.

 This time around, I tried my wort/beer every step of the way, too.
 No signs of this flavor on brewday, so pitched my starter yeast, and off to primary fermentation it goes.

 I sampled the fermenting beer 3 days in and it was clean.
 Five days in, same thing.
 I'm safe, I thought.
-Let it ferment all the way, for about 14 days, and to my surprise the flavor was back when I kegged.
+I let it ferment all the way, for about 14 days, and to my surprise the flavor was back when I kegged.

 I still carbonated it.
 Before I poured this batch down the drain, I saved a few bottles to get more help identifying what's up.
 I gave a bottle to a local friendly brewery, [Cleophus Quealy](http://www.cleoph.us/), who also asked me for the recipe and brewing notes.

-Brewing notes included the usual brewday notes, but most notably that I used my local tap water, but removed chlorine with campden tablets and boiling treatment, something that I've done successfuly in brews past.
+Brewing notes included the usual brewday notes, but most notably noted I used my local tap water, but removed chlorine with campden tablets, something that I've done successfuly in brews past.

 Here's what [Peter](https://twitter.com/finack) from Cleophus Quealy had to
 say: